 I guess that’s where the dad vibe comes into play….
 I told them about a surefire way to make the market work for them as though I were talking to my own daughters.

-And it just so happens that this investment advice is good for newcomers and old, particularly investors who’ve been reluctant to jump in when market conditions are so volatile.
+And it just so happens that this investment advice is good for newcomers and old, particularly investors who were reluctant to jump in back when conditions were more volatile.